Author has written 21 stories for Avatar: Last Airbender, Tsubasa Chronicle, Princess Tutu, Hunger Games, and Final Fantasy XII.

-I love reading all your reviews, and I do mean ALL of them, even the critical ones.
-I'm perfectly fine with constructive criticism, and if I feel your critique has weight and I can still work it into my story, I may go so far as to replace previous chapters to accommodate the change.
+I love reading all your reviews, and I do mean all of them, even the critical ones.
+I'm perfectly fine with constructive criticism, and if I feel your review has weight and I can still work it into my story, I may go so far as to replace previous chapters to accommodate the change.
 Also, I'm open to reviewing stories based on requests, though my experience with certain stories may be limited if I haven't read/seen the source material.

 What stories have you written for this site?

 The End of Hope.
 This is an Avatar: The Last Airbender piece based on what would happen if Zuko had fought alongside Team Avatar at the Crystal Catacombs.
 It is my first completed project, and I don't really recommend reading it unless you're really into my work already, as I was less experienced at the time I wrote it.
 Be warned: it's rated M for a reason.
 The plot is a darker than anything you could get away with on a kid's show, and in later chapters, there is explicit content.
 It's a Zutara story, and while the facts of the world don't change, the characters develop differently than they did in the original third season of Avatar.
 Complete.